oliverepper/oliver-epper.de/Content/posts/automatically-stamp-an-object-with-a-unique-pin.md

 			return sticker
 ```

 The pins table is a prepopulated table that has two columns.
-One for the actual pin and one called selector that is prepoulated with NULL.
+One for the actual pin and one called selector that is prepopulated with NULL.
 The `getNextPin` function writes a uuid that it saves in the selector column and can then read a pin by selecting the row with the matching selector.
 Pretty neat, isn't it?